 Medically reviewed by Drugs.com.
 Last updated on Mar 13, 2022.

 Drugs containing Valproic Acid: Valproate Sodium, Depakene, Depacon, Stavzor

 Valproic Acid Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-Because of the low levels of valproic acid in breastmilk and infant serum, no unquestionable adverse reactions to valproic acid during breastfeeding have been reported.
+No definite adverse reactions to valproic acid in breastfed infants have been reported.
 Theoretically, breastfed infants are at risk for valproic acid-induced hepatotoxicity, so infants should be monitored for jaundice and other signs of liver damage during maternal therapy.
 A questionable case of thrombocytopenia has been reported, so monitor the infant for unusual bruising or bleeding.
-One author recommends monitoring infant serum valproate levels, platelets and liver enzymes during therapy.
+A rare case of infant baldness might have been caused by valproate in milk.
+Observe the infant for jaundice and unusual bruising or bleeding.
 Combination therapy with sedating anticonvulsants or psychotropics may result in infant sedation or withdrawal reactions.